Matej85/WearableComputingGetting-CleaningDataProject-/README.md

 # WearableComputingGetting-CleaningDataProject-
 Getting and Cleaning Data Course Project, Coursera education

-Operation system: Windows 7 32bit
+#Operation system: Windows 7 32bit
-R version:4.3.3.
+#R version:4.3.3.
-R studio version: 1.1.447
+#R studio version: 1.1.447
-R packages applied:dplyr,readtext,tidyr,readr
+#R packages applied:dplyr,readtext,tidyr,readr
-Raw data folder placed in working directoryis must!
+#Raw data folder placed in working directoryis must!

-Dataset processing steps:
+#Dataset processing steps:
 --------------------------
-1)the downloading of the material to local drive
+#1)the downloading of the material to local drive
-	using function tempdir(), tempfile(), download.file(), unzip() to get the data to the local drive
+#	using function tempdir(), tempfile(), download.file(), unzip() to get the data to the local drive
+#

-2)loading packages needed for the data processing
+#2)loading packages needed for the data processing
+#

-3)to setup common/test/train variables to be able to combine
+#3)to setup common/test/train variables to be able to combine
-	function used: read.table(),mutate(),grep()
+#	function used: read.table(),mutate(),grep()
-	common variables applied for test/train data to be processed: activity_labels - the string edit to be readible and shortened name_variables - calculated variables to be assigned with mean/std mark: mean_name_variables - integer vector corresponding to "mean" data std_name_variables - integer vector corresponding to "std" data temp variables for test/train:
+#	common variables applied for test/train data to be processed:
+#		activity_labels - the string edit to be readible and shortened
+#		name_variables - calculated variables to be assigned with mean/std mark:
+#			std_name_variables - integer vector corresponding to "std" data
+#	temp variables for test/train:
-		train_variables
+#		train_variables
-		test_variables
+#		test_variables
+#

-4)the processing of train data - combining tables together
+#4)the processing of train data - combining tables together
-	function: grep(),read.table(),full_join(),rename()
+#	function: grep(),read.table(),full_join(),rename()
-	full_train_variables - dataset created for train data with subject/activity/calculated variables for mean,std
+#	full_train_variables - dataset created for train data with subject/activity/calculated variables for mean,std
+#

-5)the processing of test data - combining tables together
+#5)the processing of test data - combining tables together
-	function: grep(),read.table(),full_join(),rename()
+#	function: grep(),read.table(),full_join(),rename()
-	full_test_variables - dataset created for test data with subject/activity/calculated variables for mean,std
+#	full_test_variables - dataset created for test data with subject/activity/calculated variables for mean,std
+#

-6)Combining test and train datasets
+#6)Combining test and train datasets
-	using rbind() to combine:
+#	using rbind() to combine:
-		full_train_variables
+#		full_train_variables
-		full_test_variables
+#		full_test_variables
-	function gather() to put all calculated variables into a column "source" and their values to a column "value" output of the combining "full_variables2"
+#	function gather() to put all calculated variables into a column "source" and their values to a column "value"
+#	output of the combining "full_variables2"
+#

-7)processing of calculated variable names to be able distinquish the data - per the measurement and type
+#7)processing of calculated variable names to be able distinquish the data - per the measurement and type
 	temporary variable called "name_variables2" with values from "source" column to be separated (using strsplit() with "split"argument "-") into certain columns to have information about: domain signal - time/frequency
 		info - the string e.g. BodyGyroJerkMag (more edit below)